cranchange/cran_change.org/letter.md

 The Comprehensive R Archive Network (CRAN), is unusual among user-contributed software package infrastructure due to the high standards to which contributions are held, and the continuous checking system that validates packages against reverse dependencies and operating systems.

 This combination of features allows users to trust that any software they install from CRAN is likely to work, be compatible with other CRAN packages, and leave their local R package library in a consistent state.

-There is no question that moving software package pain points out of the way of statistics practitioners has made a large contribution to R becoming an extremely popular statistical programming environment.
+The great effort undertaken to move these software package pain points out of the way of statistics practitioners has made a large contribution to R becoming an extremely popular statistical programming environment.

 Unfortunately, we, the undersigned R community members, are unified in our concern that CRAN is showing signs that it is struggling to create a consistent experience for contributors.